AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 7. Removing background tiles.
 8. Logistic regression for lung type WSI classification.
 9. Cox proportional hazards for survival regression.
-10. Correlation between annotations and clusters.
+10. Correlation between annotations and HPCs.
 11. Get tiles and WSI samples for HPCs.

 *You can find the full details [here](README_HPL.md).*